klinge/crowdsec-cloudflare-sync/README.md

 ## Warnings

+- Cloudflare list limit is 10 000 rows.
+And you only get one list on a free plan.
+The Crowdsec CAPI blocklist is usually >15 000 rows.
+So the blocklist will be truncated.
+You won't get all the IPs in the CAPI list banned at Cloudflare.
+You'll still need a crowsdec bouncer on your local server to handle bans there!
+- Will overwrite existing Cloudflare firewall rules - be safe and backup first
+- Scripts doesn't handle Cloudflare API rate limiting - don't run too frequently (max every 2 hours)
 - Tested on Linux only - other OSes should work but are not verified
-- Will overwrite existing Cloudflare firewall rules - be safe and backup first
-- Doesn't handle Cloudflare API rate limiting - don't run too frequently (max every 2 hours)
 - Always test with `--dry-run` before production use

 ## Contributing